zylklab/alfresco-nagios/README.md

 Also an important thing to monitor in Alfresco server is related to disk sizes (and inodes) for contentstores, Tomcat temp, Alfresco logs, Solr indices, and Solr backup indices.. and also processes like Libreoffice too.

 Finally other plugins may be useful depending on your Alfresco stack:
+- check_mysql for monitoring your database pool connections (in case of Mysql)
 - check_tomcat for monitoring threads and JVM
-- check_mysql for monitoring your database pool connections (in case of Mysql)
-- check_jmx for monitoring JMX variables
+- check_jmx or Jolokia for monitoring JMX variables

-## OOTB Support Tools helper for monitoring
+### OOTB Support Tools helper for monitoring

 ![Nagios Alfresco](images/OOTB-monitor.png)